-Professor Tacconi serves on the editorial board of the journal Forest Policy and Economics.
-Recently, he was a visiting scholar at the University of Copenhagen with an European Commission Fellowship of the Sustainable Tropical Forestry program.
+Professor Tacconi serves on the editorial board of the journals Environmental Governance and Policy, and Forest Policy and Economics.
+He has been a visiting scholar at Yale University, and the University of Copenhagen funded by an European Commission Fellowship on Sustainable Tropical Forestry.

 He has worked on research and development activities funded by the Australian Research Council, the Australian Center for International Agricultural Research, the Australian Agency for International Development, the Department for International Development (UK), the European Commission, The World Bank, the United Nations Development Programme, the United States Agency for International Development, the Government of Japan, the South Pacific Regional Environmental Program.
 He has also collaborated with government and non-government organisations such as the Ministry of Forestry of Indonesia, the Ministry of Forestry of Vanuatu, The Nature Conservancy, Transparency International, and the World Wide Fund for Nature.